Ciao! I’m a Machine Learning Engineer working on autonomous driving technologies, with a background in physics and scientific research.

-While I am not trying to understand how the universe (doesn't) work, you might find me strumming the guitar, playing freestyle frisbee, but most likely surfing (before that I also used to argue with my friends about the best osmiza in Trieste).
+When I’m not thinking about models or data, you’ll probably find me strumming a guitar, playing freestyle frisbee, or — most likely — surfing (before that, I also used to argue with friends about the best osmiza in Trieste).

 Federico Bianchini